Cohomogeneity one manifolds with quasipositive curvature: Obstructions to quasipositive curvature

 If $V$ fulfils the assumptions this is a contradiction to $c$ being minimal. \end{proof} This lemma is particularly useful, if the tangent spaces of the non principal orbits contain subspaces, on which the second fundamental form vanishes, which can often be obtained by equivariance arguments.
 If the sum of the dimension of these subspaces is at least as large as the dimension of the manifold, we get a contradiction, like in Frankel's Theorem.\\

 We finish this section with a useful reduction of the problem to so called \emph{essential actions}.
 Let $G = G^\prime \cdot G^{\prime \prime}$.
 If $G^\prime$ is contained in one of the singular isotropy groups, say $K^-$, then either $G^\prime$ acts transitively on the normal sphere to $B_-$ or $G^{\prime \prime}$ acts with the same orbits as $G$.
 An action is called \emph{fixed point homogeneous}, if the group acts transitively on the normal sphere to a fixed point component.
 A subaction is called \emph{orbit equivalent}, if it acts with the same orbits as the original action.
 Hence, if a singular isotropy group contains a normal factor of $G$, either a normal subgroup acts fixed point homogeneous or orbit equivalent.
-This motivates the following \begin{dfn}[\cite{gwz} Definition 2.13] An action is called \emph{essential}, if no subaction is fixed point homogeneous and no normal subaction is orbit equivalent. \end{dfn} Note that it easily follows from linear primitivity, that on a quasipositively curved cohomogeneity one $G$-manifold, a subgroup of $G$ can only act fixed point homogeneous, if a normal subgroup acts fixed point homogeneous.
+This motivates the following \begin{dfn}[\cite{gwz} Definition 2.13] An action is called \emph{essential}, if no subaction is fixed point homogeneous and no normal subaction is orbit equivalent. \end{dfn} If $M$ is quasipositively curved and a subgroup of $G$ acts fixed point homogeneous, then it is easy to see, that a normal subgroup of $G$ acts fixed point homogeneous on a singular orbit: Let $L\subset G$ be a subgroup acting fixed point homogeneous.
+First assume that $L$ is not conjugated to a subgroup of $H$.
+Without loss of generality $L \subset K^-$.
+Since $K^-$ acts transitively on the normal sphere of $B_-$, so does $L$, since otherwise it would be contained in $H$, and hence $L$ is a normal subgroup of $K^-$.
+Since the tangent space of $B_-$ is invariant by the action of $L$ it has to act trivially there.
+Now let $K^\prime$ be the normal subgroup of $K^-$, that acts trivially on $B_-$. $K^\prime$ still acts transitively on the normal sphere.
+Since $kg.p_- = g.p_-$ for all $g$, we have $g K^\prime g^{-1} \subset K^-$ for all $g$.
+Furthermore $gkg^{-1}h.p_- =h.p_-$ for each $h,g \in G$, hence $g K^\prime g^{-1} \subset K^\prime$ and is therefore a normal subgroup of $G$.
+Now let $L \subset H$. $L$ cannot be in the kernel of both normal spheres to the singular orbits, since otherwise it is contained in the center of $G$ by Lemma \ref{lem_weylgroup_ineffkern} and cannot act fixed point homogeneous.
+Therefore we can assume, that $L$ acts non trivially on the sphere normal to $B_-$.
+Since the action is fixed point homogeneous and $T_{p_-}B_-$ is an invariant subspace, $L$ acts trivially on $B_-$.
+Let $K^\prime$ be the kernel of the isotropy action of $B_- = G/K^-$.
+Then $K^- = K^\prime \cdot K^{\prime\prime}$.
+By the classification of homogeneous spheres one of the factors acts transitively on $\bb S^{l_-}$.
+If $K^{\prime \prime}$ acts transitively, then $H$ projects onto $K^\prime$ and hence $L \subset H\cap K^\prime$ acts trivially on the normal sphere.
+Therefore $K^\prime$ has to act transitively on $\bb S^{l_-}$ and thus acts fixed point homogeneous.\\ By Theorem \ref{intro_fp_hom}, it is enough to consider essential actions.
+The result follows from the following lemma. \begin{lem} Let $X$ be a non negatively curved cohomogeneity one Alexandrov space with boundary $F$.
+Assume there is an open set $U \subset X$ which has positive curvature.
+Then the set $C$ of maximal distance to $F$ consists of a single point. \end{lem} \begin{proof} We will use the partial flat strip property by Shioya and Yamaguchi (see \cite{ShiYa00} Proposition 9.10 and \cite{RoWa22} Lemma 1.4).
+It states the following.
+Let $X_t \coloneqq \lbrace x \in X \vert d_F(x) \ge t \rbrace$.
+Furthermore let $c \colon \lbrack 0, 1 \rbrack \to C$ be a geodesic and $\gamma_0$ a shortest geodesic from $c(0)$ to $\partial X_t$ perpendicular to $C$.
+Then there exists a minimal geodesic $\gamma_1$ from $c(1)$ to $\partial X_t$, such that $\gamma_0$, $c$ and $\gamma_1$ bound a totally geodesic flat strip.
+Since $X$ has a cohomogeneity one action, a flat strip will always intersect some set of positive curvature if $t$ is chosen close to $0$.
+Hence $C$ is a point. \end{proof} Lemma \ref{obstructions_lem_alexandrov} implies, that there is an orbit of maximal distance to a fixed point component $F$ in $M$, which implies that $M$ is the union of tubular neighbourhoods of $F$ and this orbit.
+Theorem \ref{intro_fp_hom} is now proven in the same way as the classification of positively curved fixed point homogeneous manifolds by Grove and Searle \cite{gs}.